raisaat/Book-Store-Web-Application/README.md

 *This was a collaborative project between Faraz Khalid, Humayoon Qaimkhani and Raisaat Rashid*

-A comprehensive book store web application.
+A comprehensive commercial-level book store web application.
 Includes a user-friendly UI for both the customer and the admin.
 Features include:

 * Secure login for the customer and the admin
 * The customer is able to filter thier search on books by different categories, name and price ranges.